piperpchem/piper/events.md

 <img src="images/pogil-pcl.png" width="20%" align="right" style="padding-left: 10px;"/>

 The POGIL-PCL team, led by Jordan Beck, Andrea Carter, and Diane Miller, will host a zoom workshop on two consecutive Mondays, April 14 & 21, 7-9 pm Eastern time.
-We will do a new POGIL-PCL experiment, &ldquo;[Why does the fluorescence of cytochrome c change as it unfolds](https://drive.google.com/file/d/1BPzGviu1ponM3kLwqGHPCYOXe2mhnQwD/view?usp=sharing)?&rdquo;
+We will do a new POGIL-PCL experiment, "[Why does the fluorescence of cytochrome c change as it unfolds](https://drive.google.com/file/d/1BPzGviu1ponM3kLwqGHPCYOXe2mhnQwD/view?usp=sharing)?"

 Please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLScywqQ4cCedSmtqS5mMXFdwvkTnNfEyTOD0Toetcllf8f7aRA/viewform?usp=sharing) to indicate your interest in attending this workshop.